wentelteefje/safe-merkleproofs/README.md

 In our introductory example from the previous section the situation is very simple.
 A merkle proof for the inclusion of $D_1$ requires only the hash $H_2$, analagously the proof for $D_2$ requires knowledge of $H_1$.

 A common use of Merkle trees in Web3 is maintaining whitelists, where users may be granted privileges, such as NFT minting, based on prior selection.
 In this scenario, unique user data must be stored in the whitelist.
 While real-world applications often use account addresses for this purpose, we'll simplify by extending our introduction example using email addresses.
+Let's assume that our whitelist consists of the following three mail addresses: `satoshi@nakamoto.com`, `vitalik@buterin.ca` and `gavin@wood.de`.

 ```mermaid
 graph TB;